 The ad tells a troubling story of how sea life is suffocated by plastic pollution in the seas, and this is uncomfortably showcased by outlining the animals on a pink sheet of plastic.
 Sea Shepherd used the tagline, “Every year more than 1 million animals die from sea debris”, to add impact.

 ‘The Plastic Ocean’ ad got everyone talking, especially on social.
 It has even been said to have contributed to the banning of plastic straws in some restaurants and bars.

-This is from Lacoste, who temporarily removed their iconic crocodile logo – replacing it with ten of the most threatened species from around the world.
+This is from Lacoste, which temporarily removed its iconic crocodile logo – replacing it with ten of the most threatened species from around the world.
 This marked the first time the brand has changed its logo since its launch 85 years ago.
-The campaign launched during Paris Fashion Week and sold all of the limited edition shirts with all proceeds donated to the International Union for Conservation of Nature.
+The campaign launched during Paris Fashion Week and sold all of the limited edition shirts with the proceeds donated to the International Union for Conservation of Nature.

-Loyal customers took to social to post images of the shirts they had purchased or to praise them on their partnership with IUCN using #SaveOurSpecies.
-Our email marketing expert and Senior Account Executive Lacey said: “It was a very brave move for a brand which is iconic for its logo.
+Loyal customers took to social to post images of the shirts they had purchased or to praise Lacoste on its partnership with IUCN using #SaveOurSpecies.
+Our email marketing expert and Senior Account Executive Lacey said: “It was a very brave move for a brand with such an iconic logo.
 What an innovative way to reach the attention of, not just the fashion-conscious, but the wider public.
 Lacoste will be remembered for this campaign in years to come!”

 To accompany the stunt, CALM created a chilling advert that included comments from victims’ loved ones, to hone in on the severity of the issue.
 This advert received mass coverage, including a segment on ITV’s This Morning.
 Passers-by and sufferers also took to social media to discuss Project 84 and it’s clear from the comments it resonated with the nation.